Mussels and Chorizo Soup

 These mussels with chorizo and tomato confit were beyond good–yet another wonderful idea from @Gjelina.
 I have found so many opportunities to use the tomato confit!
 Tucked away in my pantry, it elevates many a last-minute supper from delicious to spectacular.
 Here I’ve sautéed chunks of chorizo, tomato confit, garlic confit and shallot oil.
-I tossed the mussels in this lusciousness and then added extra wine and extra broth (can be made Paleo by substituting broth for wine and adding a dash of coconut amino’s) to make it more of a sauce.
-Two of us ate the three lbs of mussels without a second thought, and this dish would be spectacular with grilled bread.
+I tossed the mussels in this lusciousness and then added extra wine and extra broth (can be made Paleo/Whole30 by substituting broth for wine and adding a dash of coconut aminos along with compliant chorizo) to make it more of a sauce.
+Two of us ate the three lbs of mussels without a second thought!

 - 3 lbs mussels

 - 4 links (or about 9 oz.) chorizo, 1/4 inch slices then cut into quarters